zhangwwpeng/cool-chunk.nvim/docs/en/chunk.md

 If set to false, the usercmd and autocmd it carries will not be generated, and the mod will be closed at this time

 `notify` is used to control whether to pop up a prompt in some cases (such as using the disableHLChunk command twice in a row), the default is true

-`use_treesitter` is used to control whether to use treesitter to highlight the code block, the default is true

 If set to false, vim's match will be used to highlight the code block, otherwise treesitter will be used to determine the current code block